elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-7-1-secure-esxi-hosts.md

 ### Identify methods for hardening virtual machines

-From &#8220;<a href="http://communities.vmware.com/docs/DOC-19605" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/docs/DOC-19605']);">vSphere 5.0 Hardening Guide</a>&#8221;
+From "<a href="http://communities.vmware.com/docs/DOC-19605" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/docs/DOC-19605']);">vSphere 5.0 Hardening Guide</a>"

 > **RemoteDisplay.maxConnections**
 > By default, remote console sessions can be connected to by more than one user at a time.
 When multiple sessions are activated, each terminal window gets a notification about the new session.
-If an administrator in the VM logs in using a VMware remote console during their session, a nonadministrator in the VM might connect to the console and observe the administrator&#8217;s actions.
+If an administrator in the VM logs in using a VMware remote console during their session, a nonadministrator in the VM might connect to the console and observe the administrator's actions.
 Also, this could result in an administrator losing console access to a virtual machine.
 For example if a jump box is being used for an open console session, and the admin loses connection to that box, then the console session remains open.
 Allowing two console sessions permits debugging via a shared session.
 For highest security, only one remote console session at a time should be allowed
 >
 > **tools.setInfo.sizeLimit**
-> &#8220;The configuration file containing these name-value pairs is limited to a size of 1MB.
+> "The configuration file containing these name-value pairs is limited to a size of 1MB.
 This 1MB capacity should be sufficient for most cases, but you can change this value if necessary.
 You might increase this value if large amounts of custom information are being stored in the configuration file.
 The default limit is 1MB; this limit is applied even when the sizeLimit parameter is not listed in the .vmx file.
-Uncontrolled size for the VMX file can lead to denial of service if the datastore is filled.&#8221;
+Uncontrolled size for the VMX file can lead to denial of service if the datastore is filled."
 >
 > **isolation.tools.copy.disable**
 > Copy and paste operations are disabled by default however by explicitly disabling this feature it will enable audit controls to check that this setting is correct.
 >
 > **isolation.tools.hgfsServerSet.disable**
-> Certain automated operations such as automated tools upgrades use a component into the hypervisor called &#8220;Host Guest File System&#8221; and an attacker could potentially use this to transfer files inside the guest OS
+> Certain automated operations such as automated tools upgrades use a component into the hypervisor called "Host Guest File System" and an attacker could potentially use this to transfer files inside the guest OS
 >
 > **isolation.monitor.control.disable**
-> When Virtual Machines are running on a hypervisor they are &#8220;aware&#8221; that they are running in a virtual environment and this and this information is available to tools inside the guest OS.
+> When Virtual Machines are running on a hypervisor they are "aware" that they are running in a virtual environment and this and this information is available to tools inside the guest OS.
 This can give attackers information about the platform that they are running on that they may not get from a normal physical server.
 This option completely disables all hooks for a virtual machine and the guest OS will not be aware that it is running in a virtual environment at all.
 >
 > **isolation.tools.diskShrink.disable**
 > Shrinking a virtual disk reclaims unused space in it.
 If there is empty space in the disk, this process reduces the amount of space the virtual disk occupies on the host drive.
 Normal users and processes—that is, users and processes without root or administrator privileges—within virtual machines have the capability to invoke this procedure.
 However, if this is done repeatedly, the virtual disk can become unavailable while this shrinking is being performed, effectively causing a denial of service.
 In most datacenter environments, disk shrinking is not done, so you should disable this feature by setting the parameters listed in Table 9.
 Repeated disk shrinking can make a virtual disk unavailable.
 Capability is available to nonadministrative users in the guest.